Drake-Nguyen/Lab6-Group2-1/tests/test_cases.md

 In terms of the inputs of static, int, and char, those would have been lexed properly under qualifiers to my knowledge but the tests return errors in those cases.

+## Expression
+Uncertian of the failure of the test cases.
+Although the test cases were a failure, there was a single test case that passed alone, but did not show if combined with other test cases.

+For the tests cases, it should have been lexed properly as there was no expected fail test cases.

+## Parameter
+Similar to Expression test cases.
+Uncertain of failure clause with no expected failure test cases.
+Test cases should have been lexed properly.
+No successful test case unlike Expression.